Marko Remec: Totally Totem

 MASS MoCA, North Adams, MA

-In conjunction with this summer’s Solid Sound Festival at MASS MoCA, New York-based conceptual sculptor Marko Remec has created five outdoor installations for the grounds of MASS MoCA for his show Totally Totem.
+In conjunction with the 2013 Solid Sound Festival at MASS MoCA, New York-based conceptual sculptor Marko Remec created Totally Totem -- an outdoor installation consisting of five works sited on the MASS MoCA grounds.

 Photo by Bill Wright